-Emo is a music genre that emerged during the 1900s as a form of hardcore punk music focusing on transparent emotional expression through the use of honest and hard-hitting lyrics.
+Emo began as a music genre that emerged during the 1900s as a form of hardcore punk music focusing on transparent, emotional expression through the use of honest and hard-hitting lyrics.

-But unlike other music genres, Emo exceeded mere music and translated into a lifestyle that included wearing dark clothes and makeup, distinctive hairstyles and bearing an introverted and sensitive character.
-Consequently, they are viewed as the outcasts of society and suffer from stereotypes attaching to them like a colony of leeches.
-Such stereotypes include their practice of Satanism, persistent depression, hatred of the world and people around them, suicide, and most of all, self-harm.
-But, sometimes, stereotypes are just that- stereotypes.
+But unlike other music genres, emo translated into a lifestyle that included wearing dark clothes and makeup, distinctive hairstyles, and bearing an introverted and sensitive character.
+Consequently, they are viewed as the outcasts of society and suffer from stereotypes attaching to them like leeches.
+Such stereotypes include their practice of Satanism, persistent depression, hatred of the world and people around them, suicide, and, most of all, self-harm.
+But, sometimes, stereotypes are just that — stereotypes.

 According to Damien, it is the crippling social pressure to constantly cover up any negative emotions that the emo people defy.
 They are the ones who do not feed into these social expectations and openly express how they feel.
 “Emo people figure out that everyone feels depressed and angry most of the time.
 But they’re the ones who stop pretending, start expressing that and showing everyone that it’s okay to feel those things.
 It challenges people to really examine how happy they think they are,” he said.